kimfetti/kimfetti.github.io/_drafts/2019-08-05-matplotlib-updates.md

 plt.scatter(..., color='#2E9336')
 ```

-[This handy tool by W3 schools][4] can help you select an appropriate hex color by testing it against white and black text as well as comparing several lighter and darker shades.
-Alternatively, if you want to take a more scientific approach to choosing your palette, you can check out [Colorgorical][5] by Connor Gramazio out of the Brown Visualization Research Lab.
+[This handy tool][4] can help you select an appropriate hex color by testing it against white and black text as well as comparing several lighter and darker shades.
+Alternatively, you can take a more scientific approach to choosing your palette by checking out [Colorgorical][5] by Connor Gramazio out of the Brown Visualization Research Lab.
 The Colorgorical tool allows you to build a color palette by balancing various preferences like human perceptual difference and aesthetic pleasure.

 ### xkcd Colors